Welcome to Ed de Giles Racing

 At Lilly Hall Farm, home of Ed de Giles Racing, we aim to provide a first class service to all of our owners and racehorses in training.

 Horses are individuals, and at Ed de Giles Racing they are treated as such, all receiving specialist attention in order to maximize their potential.
-Ed has a professional, dedicated and enthusiastic team behind him who all share his passion for creating a top class and successful yard.
+Ed has a professional, dedicated and enthusiastic team behind him who all share his passion for creating a successful, top class yard.

 Ed de Giles:

 A lot of the horses Ed has purchased have improved significantly and turned a good profit for his owners, both with prize money and enhanced value.
-The flag bearer for the yard is currently Kingsgate Choice, who started with him rated 80 and hit a high of 109.
+Kingsgate Choice, who started with him rated 80 and hit a high of 109.
 As quoted by Timeform Kingsgate Choice is 'a credit to his upwardly mobile trainer'.

 Racehorse training facilities: